 Spymasters will go back and forth giving clues to their teammates until a team either correctly guesses all their spies or once someone has guessed the assassin.

 For two players or games where everyone wants to be on the same team, there will only be one spymaster.
 The setup is the same, except now your opponent is time.
-Same rules, spymaster gives clues and the rest guess, but now instead of another team guessing the spymaster will place one of the opposing team’s agents out after each turn.
+Same rules, spymaster gives clues and the rest guess.
+Now instead of another team guessing the spymaster will place one of the opposing team’s agents out after each turn.
 The game ends when you guess the assassin which means you lose.
 It ends when the other teams are all out, another loss.
-If you manage to correctly guess all your spies before then though you win, and you can look in the rule book for your score.
+If you manage to correctly guess all your spies before then though you win.
+You can look in the rule book for your score.

 For three-player, you may play as above, or you can play with two spymasters.
 In this case, there will be two spymasters and one guesser.
 The guesser will guess for both teams.
 The first spymaster to have all their agents guessed wins.